Home » Meal Planning » 10 Tips for Frugal Meal Planning

 While it can be tempting to start your meal planning by scrolling Pinterest for whatever recipes look the best, start instead by taking inventory of what you already have.

-Shop your own pantry, fridge and freezer, writing down any ingredients you need to use up.
+One of the best ways to become a successful frugal meal planner is to shop your own pantry, fridge and freezer, writing down any ingredients you need to use up.
 Incorporate that half bag of quinoa or frozen spinach into the week's meal plan to save money and avoid food waste.
 You'll likely be surprised at how far using what you already have goes toward a frugal meal plan.

 2. Batch and Freeze